-Jame Mosque this 800 years old fantastic mosque is just 200 M from Abbassian House.
+Jame Mosque this 800-year-old fantastic mosque is just 200 M from Abbassian House.
 It's dating back to the Seljuk era.
-Jame Mosque of Kashan is a 10th century Seljuq era structure, which is said to have been built on the ruins of an ancient Fire Temple.
+Jame Mosque of Kashan is a 10th-century Seljuq-era structure, which is said to have been built on the ruins of an ancient Fire Temple.

 Two famous historical baths in Kashan attract thousands of tourists every year.

-1- Kashan Feen bath in Feen historical garden with a sad story in the history of Iran (murder of one of the most famous ministers of Iran - Amir Kabir).
+1- Kashan Feen bath in Feen's historical garden with a sad story in the history of Iran (murder of one of the most famous ministers of Iran - Amir Kabir).

 2- Sultan Amir Ahmad Bath with amazing architecture and decorations that will attract all tourists.
 And if the interior designs alone aren’t enough, then a visit to the rooftop alone is worth your money.
 Admire the many small domes that partially consist of glass to provide lighting to the bathhouse inside, or simply just enjoy the view over the mountains and the city.